 "Russia really needs to stop the cheap point scoring and the grandstanding and the stunts and focus on what matters, which is implementation of something we negotiated in good faith with them," Power told reporters before the meeting.

-Russian Ambassador to the UN Vitaly Churkin responded by accusing the US of violating agreements that it would not target Syrian positions and said the action was a "bad omen" for a US-Russian deal on halting the fighting in Syria.
+Russian Ambassador Vitaly Churkin returned by accusing the US of violating agreements that it would not target Syrian positions and said the action was a "bad omen" for a US-Russian deal on halting the fighting in Syria.

-Washington and Moscow reached an agreement in September that calls for a ceasefire, the delivery of aid and the joint targeting of the ISIL, also known and ISIS, and Jabhat Fateh al-Sham.
+Washington and Moscow reached an agreement in September that calls for a ceasefire, the delivery of aid and the joint targeting of the Islamic State of Iraq and the Levant (ISIL, also known and ISIS) and Jabhat Fateh al-Sham.

-The ceasefire came into effect on Monday and has largely held, despite dozens of alleged violations.
+The ceasefire went into effect on Monday and has largely held, despite dozens of alleged violations.

 OPINION: Inside Bashar al-Assad's mind

-Al Jazeera's senior political analyst Marwan Bishara said Moscow used the incident to underline the importance of communication between Russia and the US in military operations in Syria.
+Al Jazeera's senior political analyst Marwan Bishara said Moscow used the incident to hit home the importance of communication between Russia and the US in military operations in Syria.

 "What the Russians are saying today is you - the Americans - because you don't want to coordinate on the ground these sorts of mistakes are going to happen more often.
 It's quite foggy in terms of coordination on the ground.
 With the various violations of the ceasefire, you're going to see more friendly type fire going on," Bishara said.

-Syria's army said the US-led strikes, which took place at around 5pm local time (1400 GMT), were "conclusive evidence" of US support for ISIL, calling them "dangerous and blatant aggression".
+Syria's army said the US-led strikes, which took place at around 5 p.m. local time (1400 GMT), were "conclusive evidence" of US support for the Islamic State in Iraq and the Levant (ISIL, also known as ISIS), calling them "dangerous and blatant aggression".

 The US military said in its statement that Syria was a "complex situation" but that "coalition forces would not intentionally strike a known Syrian military unit".

-ISIL said via its Amaq news channel that it had taken complete control of Jebel Tharda, where the bombed position was located, which would have allowed it to overlook government-held areas of Deir Az Zor.
+ISIL said via its Amaq news channel it had taken complete control of Jebel Tharda, where the bombed position was located, which would have allowed it to overlook government-held areas of Deir al-Zor.